| JD Edwards ReportsJD Edwards reported earnings for FY '02 above analyst estimates.

 which now seems to have taken hold in the sales force and should

+produce even better results next year.
 As for the second risk, we shall see.
 JD Edwards is now coming

 off several years of investing development and service dollars in